zap150/hrtask/README.md

 # soup2ply

+The aim of the task is to transform the mesh consisting of flat triangles from the 'soup of triangles' to the PLY format.

 ## Soup of triangles

 List of vertices, three subsequent values represent a 3D vertex, nine subsequent values represent a planar triangle in 3D.
 Vertices are not unique, can appear multiple times in the file.